Mountain biking Cotopaxi Volcano was easily the most scenic, exciting bike ride of my life. And one of my favorite day trips, ever.

 Tips for Mountain Biking Cotopaxi Volcano

-- Lean your weight backwards, especially on the steeper terrain.
+- Lean your weight backward, especially on the steeper terrain

 And then we were off and riding down one of the world's tallest active volcanoes!